groosg/insights/docs/tips/gh_setup.md

+---
+card:
+    title: "A Serious GitHub Account Setup Guide"
+    description: "In this guide, I'm going to show you how to configure your GitHub account to improve security and privacy."
+---

 # A Serious GitHub Account Setup Guide

 In this guide, I'm going to show you how to configure your GitHub account to